dwalend/blog/_pending/2014-09-02-blog-setup.md

 to the metadata header in the markdown.

+# Set up the URL with GoDaddy

+Setting up forwarding from GoDaddy was pretty easy, even though they change their interface every five months.
+Sign in, pick the header's Domains menu, Manage Domains, walend.net, Manage, Add Subdomain blob.walend.net and www.blog.walend.net, and forward them to http://dwalend.github.io/blog/ , with masking.
+The masking is a pain, because I had to put in a list of keywords, for both forwarding entries, that I'll have to keep up-to-date at GoDaddy.
+I'll have to revisit that someday.

+# Google Analyitics

+Needs URL set up.
+Looks like that will be easy, so I added google_analyitics.html and put the   {% include google_analytics.html %} line in default.html

+Hard to tell if it is working or not without publishing the blog.

 # Formatting code in the blog that tries to do tricks with html includes dammit

-# Set up the URL with Godaddy

-# Google Analyitics

-Needs URL set up
+    {% raw %}
+    {% raw %}
+    Liquid code I don't want interpreted on the server
+    {% end raw %}
+    {% endraw %}

+But it's really endraw, without the space.
+And that's why I do mostly back-end work.